 We certainly live in an age of convenience.
-It is often amusing to see how some people will go to great lengths to avoid difficulty and take the easy way to do things.
+It is often amusing to see how some people will go to great lengths to avoid difficulty and take the easy way out for doing things.
 For example, a stove seems archaic in the wake of the modern microwave where, for some, if it is not microwavable, forget it!
-Another example is stairs, where some seem to think stairs are only for emergencies or going down; going up is where the elevator comes in, right?
+Another example is the use of stairs, where some seem to think stairs are only for emergencies or going down; going up is where the elevator comes in, right?
 What may come as no surprise is that many take that same convenience approach toward their spiritual lives.

 As he begins to conclude His Sermon on the Mount, He tells those in attendance about a distinct path they ought to follow and enter through a specific gate.
 Jesus said:

 “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it, for the gate is small and the way narrow that leads to life, and there are few who find it.”Matthew 7:13-14

 The narrow gate represents the entrance by which one enters into heaven through Jesus Christ, who said, “I am the way, the truth, and the life.
 No one comes to the Father except through Me” (John 14:6).
 The path leading to the narrow gate is difficult to traverse, full of obstacles and hazards of varying sorts that make it a road less traveled according to Scripture.
 It is symbolic of the Christian walk in this brief journey we call life, making the wide gate and broad road more desirable.